Chapter 8: Advanced Techniques

 Details:

-✅ Yesterday: Completed API endpoints (login, logout, refresh token)
+Yesterday Completed API endpoints (login, logout, refresh token)

-🎯 Today: Start frontend integration, wire up login form
+Today Start frontend integration, wire up login form

-💭 Notes: Available for pairing after 2pm
+Notes Available for pairing after 2pm

-Respect people's time with executive summary.
+Respect people's time with an executive summary.

-The Emoji System
+The Symbol System

-🎯 = Today's focus
+TODAY Today's focus

-🙏 = Need help
+HELP Need help

 Quick visual scanning of updates.